omgateRepo/DS-proforma/docs/features/real-estate-projects.md

   - `sponsor` (future, for LP/GP tracking).
 - Actions: edit inline, save/cancel, upload hero photo (future).

+#### 6.1.1 Stage-based validation

+- **Project creation (stage = New)**
+  - Only the `name` is required in the “Add Project” modal.
+  - All General tab fields remain optional while the project stays in the `New` column.
+- **Moving to Offer Submitted**
+  - Block the transition unless the following General fields are populated: `address_line1`, `city`, `state`, `zip`, `purchase_price_usd`.
+- **Moving to Under Contract (new third stage)**
+  - Requires everything from Offer Submitted **plus** `target_units`, `target_sqft`, and `closing_date`.
+- **Moving to In Development or Stabilized**
+  - No additional fields beyond the Under Contract requirements, but the gate remains enforced (i.e., a project cannot jump ahead unless all fields listed above are filled in).
+- These validations fire both when dragging cards across the Kanban board and when selecting a stage from the detail view dropdown.
+The UI should surface a clear error message listing the missing fields.

 ### 6.2 Revenue Tab
 - Clicking the **Add** button now presents three options:
   1. **Apartment Type** (formerly “unit type”) – multi-unit rents (e.g., 1bd/1bth).